Jump to:

 If you prefer sunny and sandy beaches, lush and striking natural landmarks, powerful waterfalls, and luxurious resorts, Fiji is the right place for you.

 This guide is here to help you to make a choice on where to stay in Fiji, and the answer to that question shouldn’t be that hard: you just have to check what the particular islands have to offer and see which one suits you the most.
+Let us be your guide!

-The 4 Best Parts of Fiji
+The 4 Best Places to Stay in Fiji

 Two of the four best parts of Fiji are located on Viti Levu, the largest island in the country.
 The two other islands are completely separate yet very close to Viti Levu.